uvsq21804964/AI-against-network-botnets/README.md

 The project includes :

+- articles and a course that provide background information on the project and its context ;
 - a Jupyter notebook that demonstrates the algorithm's functionality ;
 - a Python script that automates the execution of the notebook for multiple datasets ;
 - a set of datasets that can be used to test the algorithm ;